 For all of these reasons, simple "I Love You" Wills should only be considered by married couples in very limited circumstances.
 So if you and your spouse still have "I Love You" Wills, then you should meet with an estate planning attorney to discuss all of your options.

-- Divorce Protection Planning: What can happen if the surviving spouse is left everything through an I Love You will and then the surviving spouse ends up remarrying without entering into a prenuptial agreement?
+What can happen if the surviving spouse is left everything through an I Love You will and then the surviving spouse ends up remarrying without entering into a prenuptial agreement?
 Then the initial couple's assets will become vulnerable to the new spouse's claims if the second marriage ends in divorce.
-This can be avoided through the use of AB Trusts or ABC Trusts for the same reasons that these trusts provide asset protection - these trusts are irrevocable and are not considered the surviving spouse's own separate property, so the assets held in trust should not be subject to division in a divorce settlement.
+This can be avoided through the use of AB Trusts or ABC Trusts for the same reasons that these trusts provide asset protection.
+These trusts are irrevocable and are not considered the surviving spouse's own separate property, so the assets held in trust should not be subject to division in a divorce settlement.

-- Generation-Skipping Planning: While the federal estate tax exemption is currently "portable" between married couples, the generation-skipping transfer tax exemption is not.
+While the federal estate tax exemption is currently "portable" between married couples, the generation-skipping transfer tax exemption is not.
 Thus, in order for married couples to maximize the use of their combined generation-skipping transfer tax exemptions, AB Trust or ABC Trust planning is required.
-This will be particularly important for a couple whose estate exceeds the current federal estate tax exemption of $5.25 million but is less than double the exemption of $10.5 million.
-Using AB Trust or ABC Trust planning will allow the couple to pass on an amount equal to two times their generation-skipping transfer tax exemptions since without any planning the surviving spouse will be limited to only passing on $5.25 million through a generation-skipping trust.
+This will be particularly important for a couple whose estate exceeds the current federal estate tax exemption of $11.58 million but is less than double the exemption of $23.16 million.
+Using AB Trust or ABC Trust planning will allow the couple to pass on an amount equal to two times their generation-skipping transfer tax exemptions since without any planning the surviving spouse will be limited to only passing on $11.58 million through a generation-skipping trust.